Called to a Life of Service

 • Fundraisers that support nonprofit organizations

-• Yard work (for a nonrelative who isn’t able to do yard work themselves)
+• Yard work (for a non-relative unable to do his/her own yard work)

 • Habitat for Humanity